 1. Teaching:

-1. Recommendation of department chair and/or dean (must include an appraisal of the applicant’s teaching).
+1. Recommendation of the Dean (must include an appraisal of the applicant’s teaching).

 2. Supporting recommendations: